Director of Corporate Office

-With almost 20 years of experience, Mark Ramirez was responsible for the design and project management of numerous multi-million dollar projects including some of the city’s most notable development projects.
+With over 20 years of experience, Mark Ramirez was responsible for the design and project management of numerous multi-million dollar projects including some of the city’s most notable development projects.

 Mark earned his Bachelor of Architecture and Master of Architecture from Virginia Polytechnic Institute and State University, which included two years of graduate school at the Virginia Tech Center for European Studies and Architecture located in Ticino region of Switzerland.